sdwru/terraform-v2/README.md

 Workspace
 ------
-Create a new workspace that connects to exising github repository `someuser/terraform-digitalocean-basic` default (`master`) branch using existing oauth-token-id for the organization`ot-zodQQ9enMBdopBCK`.
-This token-id can be retrieved from Terraform Cloud GUI `organization > Settings > VCS Providers or using the API.
+Create a new workspace that connects to exising github repository `someuser/terraform-digitalocean-basic` default (`master`) branch using existing OAuth Token ID for the organization`ot-zodQQ9enMBdopBCK`.
+This token ID can be retrieved from Terraform Cloud GUI `organization > Settings > VCS Providers` or using the API.
 ```php
 $attributes = array(
     'vcs-repo' => array(